alexdevero/alex-devero-blog/__drafts__/draft--dynamic-imports.md

 ## The problem with static imports

 One big downside of ES modules is that they are static.
-This means that when you import some module it will be always imported, regardless if the code is executed or not. let's go back to the example above with `sumTwoNumbers` function.
+This means that when you import some module it will be always imported, regardless if the code is executed or not.
+Let's go back to the example above with `sumTwoNumbers` function.
 Imagine that this function is called only under some specific condition.

 There is some [if...else statement] and the function is called only inside it.
 When you run this code, the module with `sumTwoNumbers` function will be imported.
 JavaScript will not care if the `if...else` statement calls the function or not.
 It will import the module and if the function is not executed it is not JavaScript's problem.